 Another way is by launching Run command window.
 When you hit Windows and R keys Run command box will appear on the screen.
-Type perfmon.msc in the provided command field and click Ok.
+Type perfmon.msc in the provided field and click Ok.

-Use any of the ways you are into the Performance Monitor.
+Use any of the ways and you are into the Performance Monitor.
 Take a look at the below screenshot for its first view.

 Analyze Your System’s Performance on Windows 10

-Open some programs on your system so that you will be able to see your system’s performance when the programs are being active.
+Open some programs on your system so that you may be able to see your system’s performance when the programs are being active.
 The graph will represent you the effects of the programs on your system’s mechanism.
 As you have opened the Performance Monitor on Windows 10 for the first time so you will notice a graph.
 This graph represents the Processor Time.
-The amount of time being displayed in the graph is in terms of percentage.
+The amount of time is displayed in the graph is in terms of percentage.
 It shows the amount of time being consumed by the Processor when the programs are active on your system.
 The horizontal line depicts the time and the vertical line is the percentage used.

 Performance Monitor allows you to add your required counters so that you can analyze its performance on your system.
-So click on the green colored plus sign on the top of the window.
+So click on the green-colored plus sign on the top of the window.